-The City Impact School of Ministry propels students toward a life of following Jesus through hands-on experience and a unqiue higher education program.
+The City Impact School of Ministry propels students toward a life of following Jesus through hands-on experience and a unIQue higher education program.

 The School of Ministry reflects City Impact's twofold focus to see revival in the Tenderloin as well as to equip and train believers to do ministry.
-The School of Ministry aims to release young adults into taking on leadership in God's ongoing ministry, develop lasting Christ-centered relationships, serve in tangible ways, and provide formal ministerial training.
+We aim to release young adults into taking on leadership in God's ongoing ministry, develop lasting Christ-centered relationships, serve in tangible ways, and provide formal ministerial training.

 Jesus chose a very different approach in training the disciples he would entrust with establishing the church.
-He said “follow me" in the path downward.
-As the disciples were arguing over who would be the greatest, Jesus said, “you are not to be like that.
+He said, “Follow me" in the path downward.
+As the disciples were arguing over who would be the greatest, Jesus said, “You are not to be like that.
 Instead, the greatest among you should be like the youngest, and the one who rules like the one who serves” (Luke 22:26).
-Jesus set a pattern of downward mobility.
 “He made himself nothing by taking the very nature of a servant, being made in human likeness.
 And being found in appearance as a man, he humbled himself by becoming obedient to death— even death on a cross!”
 (Phil 2:7-8) and God calls us to have this same mindset!

 The City Impact School of Ministry is a training ground for Christian leadership.
 With a focus on humility before the Lord, School of Ministry students will be challenged to join Jesus in the process of downward mobility in life, learning what it means to humble themselves, and serving the forgotten in the inner city of San Francisco.